-The College has a drug and alcohol abuse and prevention program and conducts a biennial review of this program to evaluate its effectiveness.
+In Compliance with the Drug Free Schools and Communities Act (DFSCA), the College has a drug and alcohol abuse and prevention program, which includes an annual notification to students and employees, and the College conducts a biennial review of this program to evaluate its effectiveness.
 For more information, see below.